echemdb/svgdigitizer/doc/index.md

 Advantages
 ============

-Even though it might seem that svgdigitizer is more time consuming to create digitized figures it has the following advantages compared to other plot digitizers, such as:
+The `svgdigitizer has some advantages compared to other plot digitizers:

 * usage of splines allows for very **precise retracing** distinct features
 * supports **multiple y (x) values per x (y) value**